Bud Riley: CFL coach

-Personal
+Personal life

 Riley and his wife Mary (Shumaker) of Mullan, Idaho, had three sons: Mike (b.1953), Ed (b.1958), and Pete (b.1964).
 Mike spent his junior high and high school years in Corvallis and was midway through college at Alabama when his father left OSU and became a nomadic coach in the CFL in 1973.
 The younger sons, specifically Pete, attended many different schools, primarily in Canada, in the 1970s and early 1980s: both went to four high schools, in four different cities during their high school years.
 Ed spent his senior year at Gonzaga Prep in Spokane, and then went to Whitworth College.

 His brother Hayden (1921–1995) was the head basketball coach at Alabama (1960–1968), and later was the head baseball coach of the Tide in the 1970s.

 Following his retirement in 1987, Riley and his wife had lived in rural Kaleden, British Columbia, south of Penticton.
 After a lengthy illness, he died in a Penticton hospital at age 86 in 2012 on 4 August.